Estimated read time: 3 Minutes

 We engaged with a major SaaS company that was having ongoing customer-impacting incidents.
 We identified this was due to an imbalance in the CSPs platform.
 Up till that point, the engineering teams and CSP (Cloud Service Provider) had been blaming each other.

 At this stage, you'll have built loads of goodwill with the engineering teams and they'll be ready to talk about costs.
-In our next insight, we'll cover how to successfully reduce 50% of cloud costs while improving service stability by 95%.
+On part 2, we cover how to successfully reduce 50% of cloud costs while improving service stability by 95%.